aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/festival-and-fast-day-readings/jewish/shavuot-readings/the-story-of-toviyah-for-the-second-day-of-shavuot.html.md

 <td style="vertical-align:top;" width="48%">
 <div class="english">
 And after the death of the king Shalmanesser, his son Sennacherib reigned in his stead.
-And in the days of Sennacherib Toḅi did many charitable deeds for the poor, and he fed the hungry and the orphans; and when he saw one of the Jews slain, cast out in the street, he buried him.
+And in the days of Sennacherib Toḇi did many charitable deeds for the poor, and he fed the hungry and the orphans; and when he saw one of the Jews slain, cast out in the street, he buried him.
 Now when Sennacherib returned in haste from Yehudah, he went to Nineveh in fierce wrath against the ten tribes, and killed many of them, and their corpses were cast out in the streets, and none buried them.
-When Toḅi saw that, his wrath was kindled, and he arose in the night and buried them; and thus he did many times.
+When Toḇi saw that, his wrath was kindled, and he arose in the night and buried them; and thus he did many times.
 Once Sennacherib asked for the bodies of the slain, but found them not.
-And the men of Nineveh said to the king: Toḅi buries them.
+And the men of Nineveh said to the king: Toḇi buries them.
 And the king commanded that he be put to death.
-When Toḅi heard it, he fled.
+When Toḇi heard it, he fled.
 And the king commanded that they should pillage his house, and he hid himself from him five and forty days, until Adramelech and Shanetser his sons killed Sennacherib with the sword, and Esarḥaddon his son reigned in his stead.
 And the king appointed Aqiqar over all his affairs.
-And Aqiqar spake good words for Toḅi, and he brought him back to Nineveh.
+And Aqiqar spake good words for Toḇi, and he brought him back to Nineveh.
 </div></td></tr>